Best cable TV alternatives of 2023

 Best Streaming Service

-Great channel selection: With more than 85 live TV channels, YouTube TV has almost everything you’d get with cable TV.
+- Great channel selection – With more than 100 live TV channels, YouTube TV has almost everything you’d get with cable TV

-User-friendly: The simple and straightforward interface and navigation lets you quickly find channels, shows and recordings.
+- User-friendly – The simple and straightforward interface and navigation allow you to quickly find channels, shows and recordings

 ---|---|---|---|

-Sports channels: You’ll be able to catch national game, plus your local MLB, NBA and NHL team’s games with DIRECTV STREAM’s extensive collection of regional sports networks.
+- Sports channels – You’ll be able to catch national game, plus your local MLB, NBA and NHL team games with DIRECTV’s extensive collection of regional sports networks

-About those sports: Regional sports networks aren’t included in the DIRECTV STREAM’s cheapest plan.
+- About those sports – Regional sports networks aren’t included in DIRECTV’s cheapest plan

 *First 3 months of HBO MaxTM, Cinemax®, SHOWTIME®, STARZ®, and EPIX® included HBO MaxTM, Cinemax®, SHOWTIME®, STARZ®, and EPIX® auto renew after 3 months at then prevailing rates (currently $14.99/mo. for HBO Max, $10.99/mo. each for Cinemax, SHOWTIME and STARZ and $5.99/mo. for EPIX), unless you call to change or cancel.
 Req’s you to select offers.
 Offer subject to change & may be modified or discontinued at any time without notice.